maranqz/gopublicfield/README.md

 - `--packageGlobs` - list of glob packages, in which public fields can be written by other packages in the same glob pattern.
 By default, all fields in all external packages should be unwritable except local, [tests](testdata/src/publicfield/packageGlobs).
-    - `--onlyPackageGlobs` - only public fields in glob packages cannot be written by other packages, [tests](testdata/src/publicfield/onlyPackageGlobs).
+    - `--packageGlobsOnly` - only public fields in glob packages cannot be written by other packages, [tests](testdata/src/publicfield/packageGlobsOnly).

 ## Example